Harvey Martin: Personal life

 Following his retirement in 1984, Martin briefly served as an NFL analyst for NBC, participated in the battle royal at WrestleMania 2 (1986) for World Wrestling Federation, and appeared several times in World Class Championship Wrestling and the Global Wrestling Federation as a ringside commentator.

 With football gone, many inner demons came to light, including bankruptcies, domestic violence, and polysubstance abuse.
 Although coach Tom Landry sent him to rehab in 1983, Martin continued to abuse drugs and alcohol.
 He hit rock-bottom in 1996 when "Too Mean" was jailed on domestic violence and cocaine charges, receiving probation and spending eight months in a court-ordered rehabilitation program.

 During the last years of his life, Martin turned his life around.
 He secured a job as a salesman for Dallas company Arrow-Magnolia.
 He also spoke to children, drug addicts, and other groups about drug abuse and the challenges of his life.
 On December 24, 2001, Martin died of pancreatic cancer at Baylor Medical Center in Grapevine, Texas.
 He was survived by his mother, son, and daughter.
 Martin never married.
 Many former teammates were among the 1,000 people who attended his funeral service at Prestonwood Baptist Church in Plano.
 Martin's sister, Mary Martin, established the Harvey Martin Dream Foundation, Inc., an organization to foster educational mentoring and financial assistance to minority high school students, in her brother's memory.
 Of Harvey Martin's legacy, Tex Schramm commented, “He’ll be remembered as one of the great Cowboys of the golden years.”

 Martin died of pancreatic cancer on December 24, 2001, at the age of 51.
-Martin was first Super Bowl Most Valuable Player to die.
+Martin was the first Super Bowl Most Valuable Player to die.
 The surviving co-MVP, Randy White, would perform the ceremonial coin toss at Super Bowl XLVII, which, like Super Bowl XII, was played in New Orleans.
 White was also present to represent Martin and himself at both Super Bowl XL and Super Bowl 50, during the recognition honors for all past Super Bowl MVP's.